3 Pin Horn Relay Wiring Diagram

 Is It Possible to Wire a Horn without Using a 3-Pin Relay?

 Wiring a horn without a relay is pointless and abortive because the purpose of wiring the horn will be lost.
-When connecting a horn, you will need a relay, which is an important component in the horn circuit.
+When connecting a horn, you will need a relay, an important component in the horn circuit.

 Is It Necessary to Fuse Any Relay?

 You certainly should.
 When wiring a horn relay circuit, use the fuse/relay/load configuration.
 When connecting the circuit, a fuse is usually the first item to be connected.
-When connecting or wiring, fuse the power cable based on its size and use a fuse to protect the relay’s wire.
+When connecting or wiring, fuse the power cable based on size and use a fuse to protect the relay’s wire.

-Video References
+References

 shabbir koylawala